jimurick/hospitalstars/README.md

-The hospitalstars package has an R implementation of the most recent (April 2021 & July 2022) versions of the SAS package, and prepared input data from each quarterly Care Compare report since January 2018.
+The hospitalstars package has an R implementation of the most recent (April 2021 & July 2022) versions of the SAS package, and prepared input data from each quarterly Care Compare report from January 2018 through April 2023.

 ## Installation